davidkairu/DesktopCleanupAutomation/README.md

 4. **Run the Script**:
    - Open the script in PyCharm or your preferred editor.
-   - Run the script to start the automatic desktop cleanup process.
+   - Run the script to start the automatic cleanup process for the desktop and downloads folder.

 5. **(Optional) Set Up on System Startup**:
    - To make the script run automatically at startup, you can use **LaunchAgents** on macOS, **Task Scheduler** on Windows, or **cron jobs** on Linux.
 Refer to the "Automatic Startup" section below for details.